slochower/smirnoff-host-guest-manuscript/manuscript.md

 That is, the addition of a new Lennard-Jones parameter does not require the addition of new bonded, angle, and dihedral parameters involving the same atom.
 These factors lead to a much more lean force field specification; there are over 3000 lines of parameters in GAFF v1.7 [@YmRgHfeU], over 6000 lines of parameters in GAFF v2.1, and just 322 lines of parameters in SMIRNOFF99Frosst version 1.0.5 [@4LS7HWPh].
 It is important to note that SMIRNOFF99Frosst is not yet optimized---simply compressed--at this stage; subsequent work will focus on optimizing SMIRNOFF99Frosst and other SMIRNOFF-family force fields to fit experimental data [@XzEPM0UV].
+In the following text, SMRINOFF99Frosst refers to version 1.0.5 of the force field, unless otherwise noted.

 Thus far, SMIRNOFF99Frosst has been tested on hydration free energies of 642 small molecules, and the densities and dielectric constants of 45 pure organic liquids [@1HYTTY1PU].
 Here, we benchmark SMIRNOFF99Frosst, GAFF v1.7, and GAFF v2.1 using noncovalent binding thermodynamics using two flexible host molecules and thirty three guests containing three different functional group moieties.